 📚 Related reading: On another ecommerce platform like WordPress, Magento, or BigCommerce?
 No problem.
 Check out our more general guide to ecommerce SEO.

-Why is search engine optimization (SEO) important to Shopify stores?
+Why is search engine optimization (SEO) important for Shopify stores?

 “If you build it, they will come” unfortunately it doesn’t apply to the ecommerce industry.
 You need to do more than just set up shop — you need to make it easy for consumers to find you.
 That’s where SEO comes in.